EileenFeng/file_system/README.md

   - Does not fully support nested mounting: after mounting one disk, cannot mount another disk under the mounted disk, will cause issue with current working directory and undefined behaviors.
   - Have Issues with 'f_read' and 'f_write' with large files, especially when reaches 'i3block' level
   - Small number of free blocks is lost after removing files.
 This is a corner cases that failed to be handled: When a file is removed, the corresponding 'dirent' is removed from the parent directory.
 At this point, if the parent directory becomes empty, the data block that it used to store the dirent for deleted files will be lost.
 Same cases applys when the parent directory is extremely large and reachs hight levels: 'indirect', 'i2block', 'i3block'.
-  - Does not support changing permissions
+  - Does not support permission checking for files. 'chmod' is implemented, however when files are accessed, file's permissions are not fully checked.
   - Memory Leaks: a lot...
 Did not have enough time to handle.... :( (really sad face)
+  - Error handling is not fully implemented due to time issue.
+Under most cases no segmentation faults would occur, but rarely it happened, most usually due to incomplete error handling.